timothyfraser/sigma/docs/09_workshop.md

-Fault trees are visual representation of boolean probability equations, typically depicting the *minimal cut sets* of necessary events leading to system failure.
+Fault trees are visual representation of boolean probability equations, typically depicting the sets of necessary events leading to system failure.
 We're going to learn how to make calculations about fault trees in `R`!

 ## Getting Started {-}